Takashi-KK/qae/README.md

 Instructions confirmation is now complete.
 In the next step, we will establish end-to-end communication from the frontend to the backend and OpenAI, conducting final operational checks.

-## :sparkles: Step-6: End-to-end communications
+## :sparkles: Step-6: End-to-end Communications

 ### (1) Frontend to Backend with Mock APIs